Whitstable Oyster Festival, Whitstable, Kent, (July)

 Discover Whitstable’s Oyster Heritage

-The festival kicks off with the ‘Landing of the Oysters Parade’ when the oysters are brought ashore for a formal blessing before being distributed to the town’s restaurants.
+Whitstable Oyster Festival kicks off each year with the ‘Landing of the Oysters’ on Long Beach.
+The oysters are brought ashore for a formal blessing before being distributed to the town’s restaurants.

 - Bring your walking shoes – you can walk everywhere in Whitstable but there are also great walks along the coast